highchair/artinruins-com/_property/general-ice-cream-corp.md

 ### History

+A great deep dive is available at the Providence Preservation Society’s [Guide to Providence Architecture](https://guide.ppsri.org/property/general-ice-cream-company).

+***

 _From the National Register nomination form, prepared by Elizabeth Porterfield, 2008_

 Construction of the General Ice Cream Corporation Building in 1915 by Sam Dolbey coincided with a period of significant growth in the national ice cream industry.
 A healthy, local dairy farm business, transportation improvements, and developments in artificial ice production and refrigeration technology were instrumental in the initiation and success of the business.